 What do I need to establish for my psychological condition to be accepted as work related?

-Frequently I assist people whose psychological claim has been rejected.
+Frequently I assist people whose psychological claim has been rejected by Comcare.
 There are several reasons typically why a psychological claim is rejected by the insurer or your employer.

 It is important to be aware of the fact that a psychological condition is typically considered under the SRCA to be a “disease”.
 That is a vital factor in determining what criteria you must then fulfil in order for your condition to be accepted as being work caused.